notYourDoraemon/mental-wellness-api/README.md

 # Mental Wellness API

 A simple, secure, and terminal-friendly API for tracking moods and journaling.
-Built with Node.js, Express, and Better-SQLite3, this API allows users to log their daily moods and journal entries, retrieve statistics, and manage their data with ease.
+Built with Node.js, Express, and Vercel Postgres, this API allows users to log their daily moods and journal entries, retrieve statistics, and manage their data with ease.

 ## Features
 - **User Registration**: Create a unique username and API key for authentication.